locationtech/geomesa/docs/user/data_management.rst

 - ``attr`` - corresponds to the attribute index

-Setting the hint can be done in three ways.
-If you are using a string to indicate your simple feature type (e.g. through the command line tools, or when using ``SimpleFeatureTypes.createType``), you append the hint to the end of the string, like so:
+Setting the hint can be done in multiple ways.
+If you are using a string to indicate your simple feature type (e.g. through the command line tools, or when using ``SimpleFeatureTypes.createType``), you can append the hint to the end of the string, like so:

 .. code-block:: java